jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-carl-cox-hordern-pavillion.md

 description: TBC
 featuredImage: /img/carl-cox-soundclash.jpg
 ---
+_No introduction needed, here's Kamran Ahmed's chat with the legendary _[_Carl Cox_](https://www.facebook.com/carlcox247/)

-**RR: **Hi Carl - I’m Kamran Ahmed from Rave Reviewz.
-So good to to talk to you, thanks for taking the time.
+**RR: **Hi Carl - so good to to talk to you, thanks for taking the time.
 We’re all really looking forward to [PURE](https://www.facebook.com/purecarlcox/) here in Sydney - you have a great line up this year, how do you think it’ll be different to last year?

 **Carl:** Well first and foremost we’ve changed around the production once again.
 People really enjoy that we try and keep the production as minimal as possible, but also in line with what they expect to see today.
 Of course, the sound is always paramount for us - the DJs we have this year will create a completely different sound, but it will obviously still be the sound of house & techno music.
 We have [Paco Osuna](https://www.facebook.com/PacoOsunaOfficial/) and [Nastia](https://www.facebook.com/Nastia.official/), which for me is really exciting – two people with that European sound, who I think are the best at it.
 I’m sure me and Eric Powell will be able to support them in their quest to play the very best music possible.